-- The IFCA will identify issues likely to affect sustainable management of the marine environment in the IFC District; undertake risk assessment and gap analysis; review appropriateness of existing measures; evaluate management options and develop and implement proportionate management solutions. - The IFCA will support implementation of a well-managed network of marine protected areas by: developing a range of criteria based management options; implementing management measures to ensure that inshore fisheries activities comply with the Marine and Coastal Access Act 2009 and the revised approach to managing commercial fisheries in European Marine Sites; and that local management contributes to delivery of targets for the Marine Strategy Framework Directive and Marine Plans. - The IFCA will develop Fisheries Management Plans for priority species where appropriate.
+- The IFCA will identify issues likely to affect sustainable management of the marine environment in the IFC District; undertake risk assessment and gap analysis; review appropriateness of existing measures; evaluate management options and develop and implement proportionate marine management solutions. - The IFCA will support implementation of a well-managed network of marine protected areas by: developing a range of criteria based management options; implementing management measures to ensure that inshore fisheries activities comply with the Marine and Coastal Access Act 2009 and the revised approach to managing commercial fisheries in European Marine Sites; and that local management contributes to delivery of targets for the Marine Strategy Framework Directive and Marine Plans. - The IFCA will develop Fisheries Management Plans for priority species where appropriate.
 Shared objectives will be developed with identified partners; actions identified and best practice reflected so that management makes a contribution to sustainable development.

-High Level Objective Isles of Scilly IFCA Quarters Reporting Status Indicators workstreams The IFCA will record site- We will complete HRA 1 to 4 This target has not been achieved.
-The completion specific management assessments for remaining of three remaining HRAs was delayed to enable considerations for Marine activities by the end of this more data to be collected on fishing activity.
-The Protected Areas and report reporting period completion of HRAs has now been timetabled for progress to the Authority.
-2019-2020.
-The outstanding HRAs are for: nets on subtidal sand and pots on subtidal sand
+High Level Objective Isles of Scilly IFCA Quarters Reporting Status Indicators workstreams The IFCA will record site- specific management considerations for Marine Protected Areas and report progress to the Authority.
+We will complete HRA assessments for remaining activities by the end of this reporting period 1 to 4 The outstanding HRAs are for: nets on subtidal sand and pots on subtidal sand The IFCA will publish data analysis and evidence supporting new management measures on its website We will improve accessibility to data and spatial information on our website 1 to 4 Research reports are on our website.
+There remain technical and cost barriers to putting spatial information on our website that will be addressed in the next reporting period.

-The IFCA will publish data analysis and evidence supporting new management measures on its website We will improve accessibility to data and spatial information on our website 1 to 4 This target has not been achieved.
-There remain technical challenges and cost barriers before we are able to put data and spatial information on our website.
-The primary objective will be for us to put research reports on our website.
 Management information (e.g. sampling and/or survey results) will be collected periodically after new management measures have been implemented, to demonstrate the extent of effectiveness of the intervention.
-Monitoring and surveys to provide baselines and longer term trends for key features and species will be planned through this year.
-2 to 4 A long term shellfish monitoring programme was initiated in this year, with a submission to EMFF for funding to support the work.
-The IFCA will have developed a range of criteria-based management options that are explained to stakeholders through the IFCA website, and reviewed by 31 st March each year.
+Monitoring and surveys to provide baselines and longer-term trends for key features and species will be planned through this year.
+2 to 4 The IFCA does not have the resources to undertake long term monitoring The IFCA will have developed a range of criteria-based management options that are explained to stakeholders through the IFCA website, and reviewed by 31st March each year.
 Improvements to the communication of existing management that is in place will take place through this year.
-1 to 4 Informal consultation and stakeholder engagement took place for two byelaws (crawfish minimum landing size and recreational shellfish permit).
-Reports to the IFCA Committee provided information on planned reviews to the fishing gear permit byelaw.
-New IFCA management measures selected for development and implementation are delivered within agreed timescales.
-There are no forecast management measures N/A
+1 to 4 Reports to the IFCA Committee provided updates and recommended changes to the Fishing Gear Permit Byelaw New IFCA management measures selected for development and implementation are delivered within agreed timescales.
+Review of the Fishing Gear Permit Byelaw identified as a priority 1 to 4 Worked with stakeholders and Committee to review existing byelaw and develop a new one.
+The IFCA will include shared agreed objectives and actions from Fisheries Management Plans in its own Annual Plan, which will be published by 31st March each year.
+N/A Progress made in relevant Fisheries Management Plan areas, including Maximum This year we will be planning and preparing how we can improve our knowledge of our shellfish 1-4 Research planned and taking place in 2022-2023 and 2023-2024

-The IFCA will include shared agreed objectives and actions from Fisheries Management Plans in its own Annual Plan, There are no forecast Fisheries Management Plans N/A which will be published by 31st March each year.
-Progress made in relevant This year we will be planning and 1-4 A long term shellfish monitoring programme was Fisheries Management Plan preparing how we can improve initiated in this year, with a submission to EMFF for areas, including Maximum our knowledge of our shellfish funding to support the work.
 Sustainable Year fishery to establish a better commitments, will be noted in understanding of stock, catch and the Annual Report. sustainability